-As mentioned previously, Turner has never had any formal artistic training.
-His career started to take off after the assassination of Dr. Martin Luther King Jr. when over 100 newspapers started featuring Wee Pals.
-In addition to his philanthropic work in the U.S., Turner also traveled to Vietnam where he spent a month drawing caricatures of servicepeople during the Vietnam War.
+Turner’s career started to take off after the assassination of Dr. Martin Luther King Jr. when over 100 newspapers started featuring Wee Pals.
+In addition to his philanthropic work in the U.S., Turner also traveled to Vietnam where he spent a month drawing caricatures of service people during the Vietnam War.

 Most of his early work was created outside of his childhood neighborhood in Oakland.
 Some of his early work can be found in issues of Stars and Stripes, an American military newspaper, when he served as a mechanic for the Tuskegee Airmen during WWII.

 - McClymonds High School, 2607 Myrtle Street, Oakland.
 From freshman to junior year, Turner attended McClymonds High School in West Oakland.
 During this time, his illustrations became more refined and his illustration style started to resemble comic panels.
 Some say that his time at McClymonds High School was a pivotal time for his style of work.

 - Oakland Police Department, 455 7th St, Oakland.
 Working as an illustrator on the side, Turner worked for the Oakland Police Department as his primary source of income.
 During his time with the OPD, the first comic that Turner was paid for was featured in Baker’s Helper magazine, which helped pave the way for his later work.